A “SERIOUS” investigation has begun into how a patient from a mental health centre in Redditch set fire to himself in front of terrified onlookers.

 Mr Hopkins was taken to Birmingham's Queen Elizabeth Hospital with serious burns to 90 per cent of his body but died that evening at 5pm.

-Jan Ditheridge, from Worcestershire Health and Care NHS Trust, which runs the Hill Crest Mental Health Unit, said: “We are deeply saddened to hear the news, and our immediate thoughts are now with his family.
+Jan Ditheridge, from Worcestershire Health and Care NHS Trust, which runs the Hill Crest Mental Health Unit, said: “We are deeply saddened to hear the news, and our immediate thoughts are now with

 “Clearly we need to fully understand what happened, and will undertake a serious incident investigation.”